 When the American National Archive declassified 750,000 wartime documents in 2008, a number of prominent celebrities and public figures were outed as former spies.
 The documentation, previously classified by the Office of Strategic Services, Americas intelligence office during both World Wars and forerunner to the C.I.A, revealed that many of America and Europes most prominent names had conducted covert operations around the world.
 Heres a selection of the most surprising.

 Being a fantastic escape artist would probably be a good skill for a spy to have, but Houdini himself?
 That would be too obvious, surely.
-Apparently not though, as Houdini spied for both the Americans and the British to gather intelligence on Russian anarchists, and his means of intelligence gathering were utterly audacious.
+Apparently not, though, as Houdini spied for both the Americans and the British to gather intelligence on Russian anarchists, and his means of intelligence gathering were utterly audacious.
 Houdini would travel the world, inviting local police forces to lock him up so that he could wow them with his escape artistry.
-Little did they know that he was also stealing valuable documents on other prisoners when they werent looking.
+Little did they know that he was also stealing valuable documents from other prisoners when they weren't looking.

-An esteemed and legendary soldier in the Second Boer War, Baden-Powell famously held off an 8,000 man Boer army with just 500 troops of his own.
-He did it with cunning, creating fake landmines, tricking enemy fighters into thinking there were traps were there were none and recruiting local children to act as guards.
+An esteemed and legendary soldier in the Second Boer War, Baden-Powell famously held off an 8,000-man Boer army with just 500 troops of his own.
+He did it with cunning, creating fake landmines, tricking enemy fighters into thinking there were traps where there were none and recruiting local children to act as guards.
 As soon as he returned home, he used his fame and influence to set up the scout movement around the world.

-British readers may struggle to put a face to this name, but Julia Child was like the American equivalent of Delia Smith or Fanny Craddock; a much loved TV chef and national treasure.
+British readers may struggle to put a face to this name, but Julia Child was like the American equivalent of Delia Smith or Fanny Craddock, a much-loved TV chef and national treasure.
 However, Child was actually quite a senior spy with the OSS.
 One of her jobs was to create an underwater shark repellent that kept inquisitive snouts away from submerged explosives.
-The C.I.A remains somewhat secretive about the exact nature of Childs other work, suggesting it was a little more dangerous than she ever let on.
+The C.I.A. remains somewhat secretive about the exact nature of Childs other work, suggesting it was a little more dangerous than she ever let on.